 Considering the hard line stance Texas law enforcement has in regards to drunk driving, the fact that they can pull you over and arrest you for even showing the slightest impairment, proves that this is a serious offense, which has penalties and sanctions that should be avoided at all costs.

 If you or a loved one have been charged with impaired driving or driving while intoxicated in north Texas, take the steps necessary to protect yourself by working with a qualified and experienced criminal defense attorney.
-The Dallas criminal defense attorneys of Law Offices of Richard C. McConathy represent individuals in DWI related offenses and will implement their extensive legal knowledge on the subject to provide excellent representation throughout the entire process.
+The Dallas criminal defense attorneys of The Law Offices of Richard C. McConathy represent individuals in DWI related offenses and will implement their extensive legal knowledge on the subject to provide excellent representation throughout the entire process.

 To schedule a free and confidential consultation with the McConathy legal team, call (972) 233-5700 today.
-The lawyers of Law Offices of Richard C. McConathy proudly represent individuals in and around the north Texas cities of Dallas, Garland, Irving, Richardson, Farmers Branch, Sachse, Plano, Frisco, Allen, Briar, Rhome, Alvord, Cleburne, Decatur, Terrell, Weatherford, Sherman, Rockwall, Burleson, Waxahachie, Keene, Fort Worth, Arlington, Keller, Kennedale, Fate and Heath, among many others.
+The lawyers of The Law Offices of Richard C. McConathy proudly represent individuals in and around the north Texas cities of Dallas, Garland, Irving, Richardson, Farmers Branch, Sachse, Plano, Frisco, Allen, Briar, Rhome, Alvord, Cleburne, Decatur, Terrell, Weatherford, Sherman, Rockwall, Burleson, Waxahachie, Keene, Fort Worth, Arlington, Keller, Kennedale, Fate and Heath, among many others.